Nepkacc/CRUD_jsp/README.md

-Just to make CRUD with JSP&Tomcat7.
+Just to make a CRUD demo with JSP&Tomcat7.